Loading...

 ◆ critical_section_enter_blocking()

-static void critical_section_enter_blocking ( critical_section_t * crit_sec)
+static __force_inline void critical_section_enter_blocking ( critical_section_t crit_sec)

 Enter a critical_section.